Welsh-Revenue-Authority/property-data-poc/en/prototypes/explore-land-and-property-data.md

 ### Issues to resolve

-Maps should always be used along with a none map alternative.
-However to build alternatives the platform needs to expose ways of discovering what datasets it holds without a user a) having to know about it and b) having to access the complete dataset to explore what individual data records look like
+Maps should always be used along with a non-map alternative.
+However to build alternatives the platform needs to expose ways of discovering what datasets it holds without a user a) having to know about it; and b) having to access the complete dataset to explore what individual data records look like